arun0102/Passport-OCR/README.md

 # Passport-OCR
-Scan Passport using OCR and extract details
+Scan Passport using OCR and extract values from it.